wis/SWEB-react/README.md

 # Issues
-only full page refresh is working for top level components like `Options` and `Popup`, React Fast Refresh only works for nested components, e.g `Componentx`, only when the web page is not served form with a server (with the `serve` command) and has an `http://` URL scheme, and not when the web page is that's of an opened file from disk with a `file://` URL scheme or of a browser extension with a `moz-extension://` or `chorme-extension://` URL scheme.
+only full page refresh is working for top level components like `Options` and `Popup`, React Fast Refresh works for nested components, e.g `Componentx`, only when the web page is served form with a server (with the `serve` command) and has an `http://` URL scheme, and not when the web page is that's of an opened HTML file from disk with a `file://` URL scheme or of a browser extension with a `moz-extension://` or `chorme-extension://` URL scheme (that's built with the `watch` command).